-One of the reasons why sleep apnea claims are such a hot topic is because, according to the VA statistics, three out four veterans get denied yearly!
+One of the reasons why sleep apnea in veterans is such a hot topic is because, according to the VA statistics, three out four veterans get denied their sleep apnea claims yearly!
 That’s an astounding number that stands out.
 That means that only 25% of veterans that apply for a sleep apnea claim are approved.

 3 Ways To Prove Your Sleep Apnea Claim:

 #1.
 Sleep Apnea MUST be Service-Connected